 This publication appears in: IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control

-Authors: C. Schretter, D. Blinder, A. Dooms, J. D'Hooge and P. Schelkens
+Authors: C. Schretter, S. Bundervoet, D. Blinder, A. Dooms, J. D'Hooge and P. Schelkens

-Upcoming phased array 2D sensors will soon enable fast high-definition 3D ultrasound imaging.
-Currently, the com- munication of raw radiofrequency (RF) channel data from the probe to the computer for digital beamforming is a bottleneck.
-For reducing the amount of transferred data samples, this work investigates the design of an adapted sparse sampling technique for image reconstruction inspired by the compressed sensing framework.
-Echo responses from isolated points are generated using a physically-based simulation of ultrasound wave propagation through tissues.
-These point spread functions (PSF) form a dictionary of shift-variant bent waves which depend on the specific sound excitation and acquisition protocols.
-Speckled ultrasound images can be approximatively decomposed in this dictionary where sparsity is enforced at the system matrix design.
-The Moore-Penrose pseudo-inverse is precomputed and used at the reconstruction stage for fast minimum-norm recovery from non-uniform pseudo-random sampled raw RF data.
-Results on simulated and acquired phantoms demonstrate the benefits of optimized basis function design for high-quality B-mode image recovery from few RF channel data samples.
+Upcoming phased-array 2-D sensors will soon enable fast high-definition 3-D ultrasound imaging.
+Currently, the communication of raw radio-frequency (RF) channel data from the probe to the computer for digital beamforming is a bottleneck.
+For reducing the amount of transferred data samples, this paper investigates the design of an adapted sparse sampling technique for image reconstruction inspired by the compressed sensing framework.
+Echo responses from isolated points are generated using a physically based simulation of ultrasound wave propagation through tissues.
+These point spread functions form a dictionary of shift-variant bent waves, which depend on the specific sound excitation and acquisition protocols.
+Speckled ultrasound images can be approximately decomposed in this dictionary where sparsity is enforced at the system matrix design.
+The Moore-Penrose pseudoinverse is precomputed and used at the reconstruction stage for fast minimum-norm recovery from nonuniform pseudorandom sampled raw RF data.
+Results on simulated and acquired phantoms demonstrate the benefits of an optimized basis function design for high-quality B-mode image recovery from few RF channel data samples.